 Vehicle stalling can definitely be a serious problem.
 If your vehicle suddenly stalls on the freeway, it has the potential to expose you and passengers to significant hazards, including getting hit by other vehicles, which may not be able to slow down or stop in time to avoid a collision with the stalled vehicle.
 Such stalling can cause serious problems, especially at night when visibility can be limited.

-If you or a loved one has been injured as a result of vehicle stalling or other types of auto defects, please contact an experienced auto defect lawyer, who has successfully handled auto product liability cases against large automakers.
+If you or a loved one has been injured as a result of vehicle stalling or other types of auto defects, don’t hesitate to get in touch with an experienced auto defect lawyer, who has successfully handled auto product liability cases against large automakers.
 You may be able to seek compensation for damages including medical expenses, lost income, hospitalization, pain and suffering and emotional distress.
 If you have lost a loved one due to an auto defect, you may be able to file a wrongful death lawsuit against the automaker as well.